WROA

-WROA (1390 kHz) is a commercial AM radio station in Gulfport, Mississippi.
-It is owned by the Lisa Stiglets and Elizabeth McQueen, through licensee JLE, Incorporated, and broadcasts a classic country radio format.
-Its radio studios and offices are on Lorraine Road in Gulfport.
+WROA (1390 AM) is a commercial radio station licensed to Gulfport, Mississippi, United States.
+It is owned by the Lisa Stiglets and Elizabeth McQueen, through licensee JLE, Incorporated, and broadcasts a classic country format.
+Its studios and offices are on Lorraine Road in Gulfport.
 WROA uses its FM dial position in its moniker, "Merle 100.1."
 Merle refers to the late country artist Merle Haggard.

-By day, WROA is powered at 900 watts non-directional.
-To protect other stations on 1390 AM from interference at night, it reduces power to 35 watts at sunset.
 The transmitter is on Bayou View Road in Gulfport, near the Biloxi River.
-The tower is shared with WLGF 107.1 FM and WGBL 96.7 FM.
 WROA is also heard on FM translator W261CU at 100.1 MHz.
-The translator broadcasts from the WGCM AM tower at 250 watts.